Reading time: 4 minutes

 You are also required to pay and report your super contributions electronically in a standard format, which is called SuperStream.
 All your super payments and data reporting must be SuperStream compliant.

-The standardised electronic format used in SuperStream is a key part of meeting your SG obligations and it’s used by employers, SMSFs and all APRA-regulated super funds.
+The standardised electronic format used in SuperStream is used by employers, SMSFs and all APRA-regulated super funds so information can be transmitted consistently across the super system.

 What is SuperStream?